carlohamalainen/carlohamalainen.github.io/_posts/2012-04-05-home-brew-fridge-thermostat.md

 The thermostat turns the fridge on when the temperature goes above the preset value.
-It doesn&#8217;t get very cold at night in Brisbane so I haven&#8217;t bothered with a dual control thermostat that can turn on a cooling and heating source.
+It doesn't get very cold at night in Brisbane so I haven't bothered with a dual control thermostat that can turn on a cooling and heating source.

 Brewing at a constant 23-24C temperature has made a huge difference to the quality of my home brew.